WouterKlein/plant-humanities/docs/cinnamon/README.md

 	author="Wouter Klein, PhD">

 ### The cinnamon challenge
-In 2012-2013, the 'cinnamon challenge' was a short-lived internet hype.
+In 2012-2013, the ‘cinnamon challenge’ was a short-lived internet hype.
 Although the instruction is simple enough – try to swallow a tablespoon of cinnamon at once – it proves to be virtually impossible in practice.
-Trying to ingest dry, ground cinnamon bark initially causes a severe choke reaction, characterised by extreme exhalation of cinnamon powder (known as 'dragon breath').
+Trying to ingest dry, ground cinnamon bark initially causes a severe choke reaction, characterised by extreme exhalation of cinnamon powder (known as ‘dragon breath’).
 Subsequently, the cinnamon combines with saliva in the mouth to produce an indigestible clutter in the back of the throat.
 Thankfully, this [quite dangerous assignment](https://doi.org/10.1542/peds.2012-3418) will only be a marginal footnote in the history of cinnamon.
 Those who know cinnamon only from an endless series of ridiculous YouTube videos, or as a quotidian kitchen spice, will be surprised to learn that the real challenge of cinnamon has been an ongoing effort for 2000 years, to find out what cinnamon actually is, as a plant and as a medicine.
 <param title="cinnamon challenge" eid="Q420721">
 <param ve-video
 	vid="cmpd58kMl2s"
 	title="Mythbusters Cinnamon Challenge.">

 ### Forgotten knowledge and fabricated history
-Cinnamon had a long history before any European ever saw 'true' cinnamon (_Cinnamomum verum_ J.Presl), which originally grew only on Sri Lanka.
+Cinnamon had a long history before any European ever saw ‘true’ cinnamon (_Cinnamomum verum_ J.Presl), which originally grew only on Sri Lanka.
 Here immediately lies the key to understanding the history of cinnamon: it is mostly about a plant-based product carrying that name, not about any particular plant species like the one mentioned above.
 This is a crucial observation, because a lot of confusion about cinnamon emanates from the incorrect equation of _names_ with _plants_.
 To be more precise: in the Latin west, it has long been assumed that the plants _cinnamomum_ (κιννάμωμον in Greek) and _cassia_ (κασία), as described by ancient medical authorities (notably Dioscorides), are the same plants as those found in the East Indies in the sixteenth century.
 A recent revision of archaeological, historical, linguistic and botanical evidence, however, has suggested that the cinnamon of ancient history was probably an East-African plant, _Cassia abbreviata_ Oliv., which is not related to the genus _Cinnamomum_.[^ref1]
 <param title="Sri Lanka" eid="Q854">
 <param title="Pedanius Dioscorides" eid="Q297776" aliases="Dioscorides">
 <param title="East Indies" eid="Q213137">
 <param title="Cassia abbreviata" eid="Q145495">
 <param ve-image
-	title="Cinnamon, from a medieval Arabian manuscript of Dioscorides's _De Materia medica_ (first century CE).
+	title="Cinnamon, from a medieval Arabian manuscript of Dioscorides’s _De Materia medica_ (first century CE).
 Translated in Arabic by an unknown scribe in Spain (twelfth-thirteenth century), and currently in the Bibliothèque Nationale de France, ms. Arabe 2850, f.
 129b.
 [Note: I downloaded this image from HOLLIS Images.
 The image has a manifest but it is no reusable, as it requires a login to access.]" url="18040817.jpg">

 How could this confusion last so long?
 First, a possible explanation for the shift from an East-African to a South-East-Asian plant is linguistic.
 In medieval Latin, the name for cinnamon from the East Indies was _canella_, which still resounds in many European languages today.
 For some reason, the names _canella_ and _cinnamomum_ both began to be associated with the East Indian spice in the Middle Ages.[^ref2] In the wake of the European voyages of discovery in the fifteenth and sixteenth centuries, European scholars writing about cinnamon would turn to classical, not medieval sources, to understand the spice and its properties.
 They managed to resolve the discrepancies they found between classical descriptions of the spice and the plant that was found in Sri Lanka.
-For instance, in his book [_Colloquies on the Simples and Drugs of India_](http://digital.ub.uni-duesseldorf.de/vester/content/pageview/4968642) (1563), the Portuguese physician Garcia de Orta, who worked in Goa, explained the differences between his own observations and classical authors' descriptions of cinnamon by the fact that the latter had only known the processed spice, not the plant.[^ref3]
+For instance, in his book [_Colloquies on the Simples and Drugs of India_](http://digital.ub.uni-duesseldorf.de/vester/content/pageview/4968642) (1563), the Portuguese physician Garcia de Orta, who worked in Goa, explained the differences between his own observations and classical authors’ descriptions of cinnamon by the fact that the latter had only known the processed spice, not the plant.[^ref3]
 <param title="Garcia de Orta" eid="Q1493994">
 <param title="Old Goa" eid="Q553907" aliases="Goa">
 <param ve-image
 	title="Cinnamon leaf and bark, in Garcia de Orta, _Aromatum, et Simplicium aliquot Medicamentorum apud Indos nascentium Historia_ (Antverpiae: Ex officina Christophori Plantini 1567) 72.
-The images were not in Orta's original Portuguese publication of 1563, but they were added by the editor, Flemish botanist Carolus Clusius, for this Latin edition." url="https://www.archive.org/download/mobot31753003488159/page/n71_w314">
+The images were not in Orta’s original Portuguese publication of 1563, but they were added by the editor, Flemish botanist Carolus Clusius, for this Latin edition." url="https://www.archive.org/download/mobot31753003488159/page/n71_w314">
 <param ve-image
 	title="Cinnamon bark, in Carolus Clusius, _Exoticorum Libri Decem_ ([Leiden]: Ex Officinâ Plantinianâ Raphelengii 1605) 171.
-Clusius adapted Orta's work once more for this publication on exotic naturalia.
-Unhappy with the leaf image from his 1567 edition of Orta's work, he left it out here, and only included the image of cinnamon bark." url="https://www.archive.org/download/mobot31753000811387/page/n185_w1131"
+Clusius adapted Orta’s work once more for this publication on exotic naturalia.
+Unhappy with the leaf image from his 1567 edition of Orta’s work, he left it out here, and only included the image of cinnamon bark." url="https://www.archive.org/download/mobot31753000811387/page/n185_w1131"
 	region="246,1762,1391,985">

 A second, and much more surprising reason for the long-lasting confusion over cinnamon, is the fact that the exact same issue still exists today.
 This is a striking case of forgotten knowledge in modern science.
 In the nineteenth century, Flückiger and Hanbury already noted in their [_Pharmacographia_](https://www.biodiversitylibrary.org/item/111743#page/490/mode/1up) (1874) that cinnamon in Antiquity did not come from Sri Lanka.
 It only became a noticeable export item there in the thirteenth century, when political power on the island shifted to the cinnamon-producing areas in the southwest.[^ref4] Rather, they argued, it must have been _cassia lignea_ (a common historical name for _cassia_, generally believed to be _Cinnamomum cassia_ (L.) J.Presl), imported from China through Arabia and East Africa.
 Although this narrative is debatable, it is still less fantastic than the one proposed by J. Innes Miller (1969).
 Miller claimed there had been an interoceanic Spice Route in Antiquity, spanning all corners of the Indian Ocean world.
 Although this concept is now rejected by historians, Sri Lanka still features in many accounts of cinnamon in Antiquity.[^ref5]
 <param title="Cinnamomum cassia" eid="Q204148">
 <param ve-image
 	title="The proposed Spice Route of Antiquity, by J. Innes Miller.
-[Note: This is just a screenshot from Riddle's book.
-I'm not sure if I want to use this image, and if so, I should reproduce it as a proper ve-map tag, which seems like it would be a lot of work.]" attribution="Taken from John M. Riddle, _Dioscorides on Pharmacy and Medicine_.
+[Note: This is just a screenshot from Riddle’s book.
+I’m not sure if I want to use this image, and if so, I should reproduce it as a proper ve-map tag, which seems like it would be a lot of work.]" attribution="Taken from John M. Riddle, _Dioscorides on Pharmacy and Medicine_.
 Forew. by John Scarborough (Austin: University of Texas Press 1985) 99." url="Indian_Ocean_Spice_route_(Riddle 1985p99_from Miller_1969).bmp">

 ### Cinnamon as a tool of empire
-The attraction of cinnamon – 'true' or other – as a means to enhance the power of a state, by displaying its control over exotic riches, predates the early modern period.
+The attraction of cinnamon – ‘true’ or other – as a means to enhance the power of a state, by displaying its control over exotic riches, predates the early modern period.
 For example, many coins can be found from the reign of Roman emperor Trajan (reigned 98-117 CE), showing a personification of Arabia, who holds a bundle of cinnamon sticks.
 The motif can be associated with Trajan's conquests on the eastern border of the empire, which he managed to extend briefly unto the Persian Gulf.
 Such coins served as propaganda, to emphasize the relation between the authority of the empire and the conquered lands.[^ref7]
 <param title="Trajan" eid="Q1425">
 <param title="Persian Gulf" eid="Q34675">
 <param ve-image